jasonkuhrt/alge/README.md

 #### ADT Level

-When all variants share a codec definition then a generalized ADT level codec is automatically made available as well.
-Decoders return a union of the variants while encoders always return a string.
-Each variant decoder is run until one matches or none do.
-The decoder run order respects the order in which you defined your variants.
+When all records share a codec definition then a generalized ADT level codec is automatically made available as well.
+Decoders return a union of the records while encoders always return a string.
+Each record decoder is run until one matches or none do.
+The decoder run order respects the order in which you defined your records.

 Example (based on the `string` codec defined above):